 - size() or length(): The number of characters in the string - empty(): Returns true if the string has no characters - append() and +=: Appends another string or character.
-No need for manual memory allocations! - + concatenates two strings - find(): Returns the offset of thie first occurence of the substring, or the constant std::string::npos if not found - substr(): Returns a new std::string that is a substring at the given offset and length.
+May incur memory allocations. - Binary + concatenates two strings - find(): Returns the offset of thie first occurence of the substring, or the constant std::string::npos if not found - substr(): Returns a new std::string that is a substring at the given offset and length.
 Be careful!
 Most of the times, you probably want a string view instead of a substring!